darianuriarte/GatorRaiderController/README.md

 GatorRaider is a version of PacMan, developed by UF students.
 I created a controller to allow the game attacker or PacMan to eat all the dots inside a closed maze while avoiding four defenders.

 ## Obtaining the Existing Code Base
-This project requires students to work with an existing code base.
+This project requires to work with an existing code base.
 The original GatorRaider code base can be obtained from the official Git repository hosted at: [https://github.com/uf-cise-cs1/gatorraider](https://github.com/uf-cise-cs1/gatorraider).
 Clone or download the repository to access the existing code and resources necessary for the project.

-Certainly!
-Here's an example of a README file focusing on the `StudentAttackerController` class:

 ## Controller Implementation - StudentAttackerController
 The `StudentAttackerController` class implements the `AttackerController` interface, which defines the methods required for controlling the attacker character.
 The `StudentAttackerController` class provides the following methods: